-This bill seeks to improve transparency in political funding by implementing new reporting requirements for the sources of funds used in political expenditures.
+This bill seeks to improve transparency in political funding by instituting new reporting requirements that identify the ultimate sources of funds used in political expenditures.
 It introduces definitions such as "candidate," "covered person," and "traceable funds," while clarifying existing definitions related to political financing.
-Covered persons are now required to maintain detailed records of contributions over $200, including the identities of ultimate sources and intermediaries, and must inform contributors about the potential use of their funds.
-The bill also establishes penalties for non-compliance, including class A misdemeanors for evading reporting requirements, and mandates that covered persons file statements with the Secretary of State within ten days of disbursing significant traceable funds.
-The Secretary of State will make this information publicly accessible to enhance accountability.
+Covered persons are required to maintain detailed records of contributions over $200, including the identities of ultimate sources and intermediaries, and must inform contributors about the potential use of their funds.
+The bill also establishes penalties for non-compliance, categorizing evasion of reporting requirements as a class A misdemeanor, and mandates that covered persons file statements with the Secretary of State within ten days of disbursing traceable funds.
+The Secretary of State is responsible for making this information publicly accessible in a searchable format.

 Statutes affected: INTRODUCED: 16.1-08.1-01, 16.1-10-04.1, 16.1-08.1-08